kon-ham/kon-ham.github.io/index.md

 This is where I write about everything.

-You can also find my Github as well as getting a quick glimpse as to what I've been up to lately.

 Use the top right panel to navigate through my pages.
 Use the links below to navigate through the home page.
 Thanks for visiting!

 ### Table of Contents: